zine-eddine303/obsidian-notes/Study Notes/IELTS/Speaking/My weak points.md

 # Mistakes

-- I go outside the scope of the question.
-I should respond to the question directly and without adding irrelevant info, and also without explaining and elaborating too much if im not asked to do so.
+- I go outside the scope of the question